DomainDrivenArchitecture/ddaArchitecture/en/30_requirements/README.md

-# DDA Feature Doc Requirements
+# DDA Blueprint: Requirements
-## Feature Documentation
-Concepts for Requirements, architecture and realization for the feature "Requirements Documentation"
+Concepts for Requirements, architecture and realization for the feature "Requirements Management"